-Fragility fractures are those that are the result of forces that would not fracture a normal bone.
-They can occur in the context of very low energy (i.e. minimal) trauma, or they may be no identifiable preceding trauma.
-There is overlap between fragility fractures and insufficiency fractures.
+Fragility fractures are the result of forces that would not fracture a normal bone.
+They can occur in the context of very low energy (i.e. minimal) trauma such as falling from standing height, or they may be no identifiable preceding trauma.
+There is overlap between fragility fractures and insuf...

 Free silicone breast injections (silicone mastopathy) are an alternative form of breast augmentation to breast implants, although they have serious adverse effects and are banned in many countries.